dsluo-archive/csx730-quiz02/README.md

      */
    long gcd(long a, long b);
    ```

+   You are required to use recursion to solve this problem.
+That means that your `gcd`
+   function must call itself.

    Feel free to add extra labels, as needed, to facilitate jumping.
 A useful instruction for
    performing comparisons is `cmp`.
 Also, you may find the `jz` and `jnz` instructions useful
    for jumping to labels when the result of the previous instruction zeroed out and did not